7. Notes for authors#

 $$...$$notation, as with$$2+2=4$$ (eq-obvious)If the top-level section atop a file is labelled as with “

-(section-label)=” then either the{ref}section-label-in-back-quotessyntax or “enhanced markdown” syntax[text](section-label)can be used instead of{doc}file-base-name-in-back-quotesThis avoids the ned to keep track of which folder a file is in, and is useful when there are variant files distinguished by suffixes like “-python”/”-julia” but one wants to use the same cross-reference label.For example, Runge-Kutta Methods or Runge-Kutta Methods vs Runge-Kutta Methods.
+(section-label)=” then either the{ref}section-label-in-back-quotessyntax or “enhanced markdown” syntax[text](section-label)can be used instead of{doc}file-base-name-in-back-quotesThis avoids the need to keep track of which folder a file is in, and is useful when there are variant files distinguished by suffixes like “-python”/”-julia” but one wants to use the same cross-reference label.For example, Runge-Kutta Methods or Runge-Kutta Methods vs Runge-Kutta Methods.

 When using